Please visit this page for more information on the underlying vision behind my retreats and courses.

 Both as a writer and as editor of EarthLines magazine, it has become clear to me that writing about nature, place and the environment, and about the complex heart of our relationship with the rest of the natural world – ‘nature writing’ and ‘ecoliterature’ are inadequate labels, and yet no other satisfactory term really exists – is also associated with its own very specific challenges, pitfalls and opportunities.
 And yet there are very few serious and intensive opportunities to learn or hone the craft in the context of a one-to-one personal mentoring relationship.

 And so I am now offering an online/ distance learning course in writing about nature, place and the environment.
-It will be aimed at writers who want to develop and add new dimensions to their practice, as well as educators and activists who want to bring additional depth and skill to their writing.
+It is open to writers of all skill levels (but please see the ‘Health Warning’ below!): at writers who want to develop and add new dimensions to their practice, and also at educators and activists who want to bring additional depth and skill to their writing.
 As well as honing the craft and practice of writing, the course will also explore the inspirations for it.
-In this sense the course is aimed at taking us beyond traditional ‘nature writing’ and into a deeper exploration of the complexities of our relationship with the natural world.
+In this sense, the course is aimed at taking us beyond traditional ‘nature writing’ and into a deeper exploration of the complexities of our relationship with the natural world.

-You can join the course at any time after 1 July 2013, as this is a one-to-one course.
-Please note that the course is primarily aimed at writers of nonfiction prose, not fiction or poetry; although either fiction or poetry can be accommodated as a part of the written product, and feedback can be provided, no specific theory of either fiction or ecopoetics will be taught.
+You can begin the course at a time to be mutually agreed between us, but I may sometimes have a waiting list.
+The course is primarily aimed at writers of nonfiction prose, not fiction or poetry.
+Although either fiction or poetry can be accommodated as a part of the written product, and feedback can be provided, no specific theory of either fiction or ecopoetics will be taught.

-The course will be offered on a one-to-one basis i.e. participants will work closely with me for a period of six months to develop their writing.
-It is very much focused on mentoring individual writers as well as on teaching about the wider context of ecoliterature.
-The course will take the form of six study modules in specific areas of ecoliterature; a choice of modules will be offered for the last month of the course, and as far as is feasible I’ll tailor the course assignments to participants’ needs.
+The course is offered on a one-to-one basis i.e. participants will work with me for a period of six months to develop their writing.
+It is very much focused on mentoring individual writers to enhance their skills, as well as on teaching about the wider context of ecoliterature.
+The course takes the form of six study modules in specific areas of ecoliterature, and as far as is feasible I’ll tailor the course assignments to participants’ needs.
+Each month you’ll receive emailed notes about the issue we’re covering in PDF format, along with a link to download relevant articles and examples on Google Drive, and writing assignments associated with that month’s subject area.
+Detailed feedback will be given on those assignments.
+There is time built in for ongoing discussion about the issues we’re covering and about your writing too, mostly by email (though Skype can be arranged from time to time) at your instigation.

-[Please note that I am also offering a course for those who are more interested in focusing on a blend of myth, story, archetype: a 'narrative ecopsychology' which is very much more focused on an individual's journey through life.
+[I am also offering a course specifically for people who are more interested in focusing on a blend of myth, story, archetype: a 'narrative ecopsychology' which is very much more focused on an individual's journey through life.
 Please visit this page for more information.]

-We will cover the following subject areas, among others:
+We cover the following subject areas, among others:

 - What is ‘nature writing’, and what it is for?